levonk/data-integration/Implementor.md

 		 * IP Addresses
 		 * First names & Last Names
 	   * File format compliance validations
-	     * csv, vs. tsv, parquet, avro, etc...
+	     * csv vs. tsv, parquet, avro, etc...
      * Risk of direct use
 	   * end users will need to deal with all changes and unexpecte breakages
 	   * very poor performance